exoplatform/exo-documentation/docs/Manage-Space.rst

 4. The space creator may override the predefined visibility and registration options of the space.

--  **Visibility**: By default, the Visibility value is set to be the one predefined in the template.
+-  **Hidden**: The visibility of the space is predefined by the template and can be overridden at creation time.

 	-  No: The space is not hidden and always visible in the public spaces list.